telerik/blazor-docs/knowledge-base/grid-click-header-template-sorts.md

 ## Description

+How to prevent sorting when clicking a specific component in a column header?

 I have custom column's grid header template that contains CheckBox and column's title.
 The column is sortable.
 The checkbox calls a specific method, but clicking on it also triggers sorting.

-How to prevent sorting when clicking a specific component in a column header?
+I would like to put a `TelerikComboBox` into a `HeaderTemplate` of a Grid's column.
+But when I click into the ComboBox to type something (it's filterable), the header's sorting event hides it and the column will be sorted.
+How could I solve this?

 ## Cause\Possible Cause(s)